Nicole Thorne Flaunts Cleavage & Hourglass Shape In Christmas Romper

 Nicole pouted for the camera in the third picture.
 She held one hand near her shoulder while her other one hung by her side.

 In the caption, she mentioned that she was finished with her Christmas shopping.
-She also tagged Fashion Nova as the makers of the romper.
+She also tagged Fashion Nova for providing the romper.

 Her followers had nothing but good things to say about her cheerful post.